pip-services/pip-services-docs/content/en/getting_started/recipes/configuring_credentials/_index.md

 #### Update

-There are several ways to update a parameter’s value.
+There are several ways to update a parameter's value.
 One of them is to use the set method for the parameter with the new value as input.
 For example:

 {{< tabsection >}}
   {{< include "./__code10_node.md" >}}